argoproj/argo-workflows/docs/parallelism.md

 # Limiting parallelism

-You can restrict the number of simultaneous workflow executions.
+You can restrict the number of parallel workflow executions.

 ## Controller level

-You can limit the total number of workflows that can execute at any one time in the [workflow controller ConfigMap](./workflow-controller-configmap.yaml).
+You can limit the total number of parallel workflow executions in the [workflow controller ConfigMap](workflow-controller-configmap.yaml):

 ```yaml
 data:
   parallelism: "10"
 ```

-You can also limit the number of workflows that can execute in a single namespace.
+You can also limit the total number of parallel workflow executions in a single namespace:

 ```yaml
 data: